adicu/Devfest-Environment-Setup/DevFest Environment Setup.md

 `$ virtualenv <env_name>`

 where `<env_name>` is the name of the directory for which you'd like to set up a virtual environment.
+If the `<env_name>` directory doesn't exist in your working directory, `virtualenv` will also create it for you.
 Note that a newly created `virtualenv` isn't active until you explicitly invoke it.
 To begin using your virtual environment, activate it:

 `$ source <env_name>/bin/activate`